When Pigs Fly - McPherson, Kansas

 At mid afternoon when the show was coming to a close, I left to do some sightseeing.
 First stop was "Little Sweden," the town of Lindsborg, a few miles north of McPherson.
 Although there are occasional interesting events in Lindsborg (including the major chess events), I didn't find much to interest me.
+(Note: I have sense found several interesting things in Lindsborg, including the Red Barn Studio Museum & Coronado Heights Park)

 Next stop was Maxwell Wildlife Refuge.
-The only tour available was much earlier in the day, but I climbed the 50 year old observation tower and manged to spot a few buffalo.
+The only tour available was much earlier in the day, but I climbed the 50 year old observation tower and managed to spot a few buffalo.
 Maxwell is home to one of the few surviving wild buffalo herds.
 There are about 200 buffalo and 50 elk on the refuge.

 Buffalo at the Maxwell Wildlife Refuge